danidiaz/red-black-record/README.md

 ### I can't insert into a record when a field with the same name but different type already exists.
 Why not simply overwrite it?

 That limitation was intentional, because allowing it would make impossible to implement of `widen` for `Variant`.
-When/if key deletion gets implemented type-level tree, one solution would be to explicitly delete the field and then insert it again.
+One solution is to explicitly delete the field and then insert it again.

 ### The library doesn't use Proxy and relies on type application instead.
 But what’s the order of the type parameters?